 Sunday, July 30, 9 – 11:30 pm: Canada-wide National Star Party

 Note: Event was scheduled for Saturday, July 29, postponed to Sunday due to clouds.
-Sunday promises to be almost pristine skies.
+Sunday offered almost pristine skies.

 Where: Irving Nature Park, Observing Area (above the Interpretative Shelter)